gwentruong/gwentruong.github.io/_posts/2020-01-11-sofware-development.md

 tags:
     - software_developement
 ---

-The title sounds so ambitious but it is a no brainer just to become an average code monkey in the software developing field.

 Well, it is true that I can't achieve all at once and there should be a balance among them.